bestinslot-xyz/brc20-programmable-module/README.md

             inscription_id: current_inscription_id)
         # Withdrawals fail if there is not enough funds
         if result.status = '0x1':
-            # Note that withdrawals are sent to receiver's address
+            # Note that withdrawals are sent to receiver's wallet
             receiver.balance[inscription.tick] += inscription.amt

 # Finalise block at the end